Hong Kong protesters in fresh standoff with police | DW | 31.08.2019

 Demonstrators went ahead with a banned march to mark the fifth anniversary of Beijing's move to curtail elections.
 A hard core of protesters threw petrol bombs at police, who responded with tear gas and water cannon.

-Hong Kong riot police and protesters faced off on Saturday during the 13th weekend of anti-government protests that saw tear gas, pepper spray and water cannon fired.
+Hong Kong riot police and protesters faced off on Saturday during the 13th weekend of anti-government protests, which saw tear gas, pepper spray and water cannon used.

 Defying a police ban, tens of thousands of people had gathered for a circular march around Hong Kong island's central business and government districts.